SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-lists-created-from-list-definitions.md

 ## Add or remove views (optional)

-Users can add or remove views defined on a list to meet their business needs.
+Users can add or remove views defined on a list to meet business needs.
 For this reason, you might need to add or remove views on the new list.

-### Add views
+### Add views to the new list

 **AddViews** adds views from the original list to the new list by: